guardian/gateway/docs/architecture.md

 Furthermore, it is the case that new features cannot be developed on it due to the poor state of the applications, notably any modifications to the sign up flow.

-Many other client side applications at The Guardian now are React app based, which allows for easier code reuse and knowledge sharing.
+Many other client side applications at the Guardian now are React app based, which allows for easier code reuse and knowledge sharing.

 ## Technology

-Gateway is primarily a [TypeScript](https://www.typescriptlang.org/), [React](https://reactjs.org/), and [Express.js](https://expressjs.com/) application, utilising [The Guardian Source Design System](https://theguardian.design/) components, and [Emotion](https://emotion.sh) CSS-in-JS library for UI/design.
+Gateway is primarily a [TypeScript](https://www.typescriptlang.org/), [React](https://reactjs.org/), and [Express.js](https://expressjs.com/) application, utilising [the Guardian Source Design System](https://theguardian.design/) components, and [Emotion](https://emotion.sh) CSS-in-JS library for UI/design.
 We use [Jest](https://jestjs.io/) for unit testing, and [Cypress](https://www.cypress.io/) for integration tests (and hopefully E2E tests in the future).

 ## Browser Support